 Welcome to the L.C.H.S.
 Library Media Center's Web page (Grades 7-12).

 The library is the hub of research at Lauderdale County High School.
-With more than 17,000 books and audio-visual items, the library serves the needs of students and faculty.
+With more than 17,000 books, ebooks and audio-visual items, the library serves the needs of students and faculty.
 By clicking the above "A on the go" icon, patrons can search our library collection using our Online Public Access Catalog (OPAC).
 Atriuum's automated database allows easy access to search our varied collection from 39 library computers or using any device in the world with an Internet connection and Web browsing software.
 Periodicals are available for current checkout for our school community.
 Current information and ideas are fingertips away to help students find facts, discover diverse opinions, and form their own conclusions.

 Online databases and resources provide outstanding reference material.
 The Alabama Virtual Library (AVL), highly recommended Web links, and online e-book links are accessible at all times.
 The Alabama Virtual Library no longer requires an AVL card for home access by offering Geolocation that gives immediate access to the databases if you are located within the state of Alabama.
 Students living within five miles of the state line may need to request an AVL home access card (free) from Mrs. Jones or stop by to obtain one from the Rogersville Public Library.